-Claudius Ptolemy Type post Author Melissa Cain Travis Date June 5, 2023 CategoriesAstronomyFaith & ScienceHistory of ScienceMathematics Tagged , antiquity, Aristotelianism, celestial bodies, curriculum, DiscoveryU, geocentrism, material world, philosophers, Plato, Ptolemaic system, Pythagoras, rationality, scientific revolution Let’s Explore How Cosmology Influenced Christianity Melissa Cain Travis June 5, 2023 Astronomy, Faith & Science, History of Science, Mathematics 2 Many centuries prior to the rise of modern science, the philosophers of antiquity recognized the inherent rationality of the natural word.
+Claudius Ptolemy Type post Author Melissa Cain Travis Date June 5, 2023 CategoriesAstronomyFaith & ScienceHistory of ScienceMathematics Tagged , antiquity, Aristotelianism, curriculum, DiscoveryU, geocentrism, material world, philosophers, Plato, Ptolemaic system, Pythagoras, rationality, scientific revolution Let’s Explore How Cosmology Influenced Christianity Melissa Cain Travis June 5, 2023 Astronomy, Faith & Science, History of Science, Mathematics 2 Many centuries prior to the rise of modern science, the philosophers of antiquity recognized the inherent rationality of the natural word.
 Read More ›

 Alex Filippenko Type post Author Paul Nelson Date November 30, 2020 CategoriesPhilosophy of SciencePhysical SciencesPhysics Tagged , dark energy, dark matter, Lex Fridman, phylogenetics, Ptolemaic system, systematics, UC Berkeley “Our 20th- and 21st-Century Ptolemaic Epicycles”?
 Paul Nelson November 30, 2020 Philosophy of Science, Physical Sciences, Physics 2 I am fascinated by the philosophy of science parallels to similar moves in molecular phylogenetics and systematics.
 Read More ›